1coderookie/KobraGoNeoInsights/docs/calibration.md

     Before adjusting the z-offset, I recommend to execute an ABL sequence first - with an already [leveled ABL sensor](hardware/printhead.md) in relation to the nozzle height as well as an already [trammed x-axis gantry](hardware/axes.md#x-axis-gantry) (and 'trammed' bed as well).
     If you execute an ABL *after* you dialed in your z-offset, then you'll have to set the z-offset *again* as it seems that the ABL procedure somehow 'resets' the setting.

-When it comes down to describe the actual process of how to determine and set the z-offset correctly, I have to mention that right now I don't give a 'real' step-by-step instruction here about how to proceed, as I'm using Klipper and don't remember 100% how I proceeded when using the stock firmware.
+When it comes down to describe the actual process of how to determine and set the z-offset correctly, I have to mention that right now the following step-by-step instruction here about how to proceed is written from my memory how I did it when using the stock firmware.
+I'm using Klipper now and probably don't remember 100% how I proceeded when using the stock firmware, so please keep that in mind.
 However, from what I do remember right now you (roughly) do it this way:

 - Preheat the system for PLA temperatures by using the control unit.
 - With the printer homed, enter the menu in the control unit where you can move the axes manually, choose "Move Z" and set the value to zero.
 - Then move the printhead to the middle of the bed (x and y axes) - I'd recommend to do so by using the control unit as well instead of moving it manually to avoid any movement on the z-axis.
 - Take a 0.1mm feeler gauge (or a piece of paper if you don't have a feeler gauge) and place it under the nozzle.
-- Then enter "Leveling" -> "Z-Offset" in the control unit and lower the printhead *carefully step by step* until the nozzle touches the gauge/paper.
-You want to be able to still move the gauge/paper without any force, but you should feel a tiny bit of resistance to make sure the nozzle touches the gauge/paper.
+- Then enter "Leveling" -> "Z-Offset" in the control unit and lower the printhead *carefully step by step* until the nozzle touches the gauge/paper. *You want to be able to still move the gauge/paper without any force, but you should feel a tiny bit of resistance to make sure the nozzle touches the gauge/paper.*
 - Once you found the sweet spot, save the value.

 Then start a print job and verify that the first layer came out perfect.
 Compare the look of it with the abovementioned poster from Billie Ruben to check if it really is perfect or if you need a bit of adjustment.